-Budgetary data, as revised, is presented in the basic financial statements for the General Fund.
-Final budgetary data excludes the amount reserved for encumbrances for appropriate comparison to actual expenditures.
+Final budgetary data excludes the amount reserved for encumbrances for appropriate comparison General Fund.
+Budgetary data, as revised, is presented in the basic financial statements for the to actual expenditures.
 Generally, new or one-time federal and state grants, other capital projects, and debt issues are budgeted by the Mayor and the Board of Supervisors through a supplemental appropriation.

-(d) Deposits and Investments
+Deposits and Investments T